 PROFILE

-Sheyne’s recent subject matter explores popular science for a spiritual narrative.
-In 2019 Sheyne was artist in residence at the Carter Observatory where he a made a body of work responding to the 50th anniversary of the Apollo 11 Moon landing , highlighting how science and engineering had brought the world together (for a brief moment) when at a time it was falling apart though war and corruption.
+Sheyne's recent subject matter has been exploring popular science for a spiritual narrative.
+In 2019, he was an artist in residence at the Carter Observatory where he created a body of work responding to the 50th anniversary of the Apollo 11 Moon landing.
+His work highlighted how science and engineering brought the world together, if only briefly, during a time when it was falling apart due to war and corruption.

-Through his research into astronomy, he had an epiphany about our place in the Cosmos.
-It made him more aware of the fragility of the earths atmosphere and the need to educate children more earlier about science.
+During his research into astronomy, Sheyne had an epiphany about our place in the cosmos, which made him more aware of the fragility of the Earth's atmosphere and the need to educate children about science at an earlier age.
+This new understanding and perspective have influenced his recent art making, incorporating scientific themes and spiritual narratives.

 Sheyne’s solo exhibitions include Ghost in the Machine, City Gallery Wellington, 2013; USO and the Dragon Slayer, Solander Gallery, Wellington, 2013; The Ancient Mariners, Papakura Art Gallery, Papakura, Auckland, 2011.
 Select group exhibitions include Freak of nature, Switchback Gallery, Monash University, Victoria, 2011; Out of the Box, Tweed River Art Gallery, Murwillumbah, New South Wales, 2011; Pasifika Styles, Camdridge University Museum, U.K, 2006; and Re-Interpreting the Middle East, and exhibition that toured Palestine, Jordan, Indianapolis, Washington DC, Boise State and Michigan, 2005-2006.